richard-scryber/scryber.core/docs/drawing_paths.rst

 ======================================
-Drawing paths and shapes
+Drawing with SVG
 ======================================

-Scryber includes a full drawing capability.
+Scryber includes the drawing capability with a subset of SVG capabilities.

 * Lines
 * Recangles